AlexanderZug/DBMS/README.md

 # DBMS
 The program for managing databases SQLite and PostgreSQL.
-It contains SQL assistant (the code is written using the Pattern Strategy).
+It contains SQL assistant.

 ## Deploy locally: